-If you are the Spouse of an active Employee or the Spouse of Record of a Retiree, you become a qualified beneficiary if you lose your coverage under the Program because of any of the following qualifying events:
+If you are the Spouse of an active Employee, you will become a qualified beneficiary if you lose your coverage under the Program because of any of the following qualifying events:

 - 1. Your Spouse dies; - 2.
-Your Spouse's hours of employment are reduced (only applicable to Spouses who are Employees working for a Participating Employer); - 3.
-Your Spouse's employment ends for any reason other than his or her gross misconduct (only applicable to Spouses who are Employees working for a Participating Employer); - 4.
+Your Spouse's hours of employment are reduced; - 3.
+Your Spouse's employment ends for any reason other than his or her gross misconduct (only applicable to Spouses who are active Employees working for a Participating Employer); - 4.
 Your Spouse enrolls in Medicare (Part A, Part B, or both); or - 5.
 You become divorced or legally separated from your Spouse.

-As explained under Section 9.2 COBRA Continuation Coverage, although federal COBRA requirements do not apply to Domestic Partners, the Program provides Domestic Partners (or for Retirees, Domestic Partners of Record) with comparable protection to Spouses (or Spouses of Record) for the qualifying events described above.
+As explained under Section 11.2 COBRA Continuation Coverage, although federal COBRA requirements do not apply to Domestic Partners, the Program provides Domestic Partners with comparable protection to Spouses for the qualifying events described above.